-Once set up for a mission, the DS1922E logs the temperature measurements at equidistant time points entry after entry in its data-log memory.
-The data-log memory can store 8192 entries in 8-bit format or 4096 entries in 16-bit format (Figure 7).
+Once set up for a mission, the DS1923 logs the temperature and/or humidity measurements at equidistant time points entry after entry in its data-log memory.
+The data-log memory can store 8192 entries in 8-bit format or 4096 entries in 16-bit format (Figure 7a).
+If temperature as well as humidity are logged, both in the same format, the memory is split into two equal sections that can store 4096 8-bit entries or 2048 16-bit entries (Figure 7b).
+If the device is set up to log data in different formats, e. g., temperature in 8-bit and humidity in 16-bit format, the memory is split into blocks of different size, accommodating 2560 entries for either data source (Figure 7c).
+In this case, the upper 256 bytes are not used.
 In 16-bit format, the higher 8 bits of an entry are stored at the lower address.
 Knowing the starting time point (Mission Timestamp) and the interval between temperature measurements, one can reconstruct the time and date of each measurement.

-There are two alternatives to the way the DS1922E behaves after the data-log memory is filled with data.
+There are two alternatives to the way the DS1923 behaves after the data-log memory is filled with data.
 The user can program the device to either stop any further recording (disable rollover) or overwrite the previously recorded data (enable rollover), one entry at a time, starting again at the beginning of the respective memory section.
 The contents of the Mission Samples Counter in conjunction with the sample rate and the Mission Timestamp allow reconstructing the time points of all values stored in the data-log memory.
 This gives the exact history over time for the most recent measurements taken.
 Earlier measurements cannot be reconstructed.